 Only two of the roads leading into the country are made of concrete, fortunately we were driving on one of them.
 As I surveyed the landscape, it felt like crossing a plateau.
 The eastern part of Lesotho is a very barren landscape, since it is above the tree limit.

 We stopped at a Basotho village.
 The Basotho are an ethnic group who speak Sesotho.
 As we ate homemade bread inside a hut, they described their daily life without electricity or running water.
-I felt so much gratitude to meet them and learn of their story.
+It’s a privilege to be there and I felt so much gratitude to meet them and learn of their story.

 Comments